 A craniotomy is a surgical procedure where a piece of calvarial bone is removed to allow intracranial exposure.
 The bone flap is replaced at the end of the procedure, usually secured with microplates and screws.
 If the bone flap is not replaced it is either a craniectomy (bone removed) or cranio...

-The cribriform plate is a sieve-like structure between the anterior cranial fossa and the nasal cavity.
+The cribriform plate (less commonly also called the lamina cribrosa of the ethmoid bone) is a sieve-like structure between the anterior cranial fossa and the nasal cavity.
 It is a part of ethmoid bone and supports the olfactory bulb, which lies in the olfactory fossa.
-It is perforated by foramina for the passage of the olfactory nerves and the anterior ethmoidal...
+It is perforated by foramin...

 The cricoid cartilage is a ring-shaped structure that sits just below the thyroid cartilage, at the level of the C6 vertebra.
 It is the only complete cartilaginous ring of the whole airway.